dsofteng/dsofteng/README.md

-<h2 align="left">Hey 👋 What's up?
-My name is Dayana Solís a passionated programmer and sotware engineer</h2>
+<h2 align="left">Hey 👋 What's up?</h2>

 ###

-<p align="left">My name is ... and I'm a ..., from ....</p>
+<p align="left">My name is Dayana and I'm a programmer and software engineer really interested in Quality Software, from Cuba</p>

 ###